-Electric Bike Owners Impacted by East Coast Hurricanes – Product Safety Notice
+Electric Bike Owners Impacted by Climate Disasters – Product Safety Notice

 October 4.
 2022

-We sympathize with people who have been impacted by the hurricanes that have recently hit our East Coast.
+We sympathize with people who have been impacted by climate disasters.
 At this time, it’s important to note safety concerns with electric bikes exposed to water.

 If partially or totally submerged in water, the lithium-ion battery pack used to power many electric devices and vehicles will suffer damage that will compromise its safety and stability.
 This damage can be even more severe if your battery pack was submerged in salt water.